 As stated previously, the weather effect this DLC adds was probably worth the asking price alone as, just like the day and night mode, it doesn’t only affect this scenario/map, it affects all others which are based in the north.
 Also, just like the Mexico DLC, we have a load of new items to transport around the map – this time there is a heavy focus on fur and ‘warm’ items – and there are two new locomotives for use to use in any mode, the Achilles (0-4-0) and Canadian (2-8-0).

 Also, don’t forget that you aren’t limited to only play this new map within the scenario mode, you can opt to play in ‘Free Game’ if you wish.
-This is a mode which lets you pick your time period and you have to acquire as many points as you can whilst the game throws random tasks at you every few years.
+This is a mode that lets you pick your time period and you have to acquire as many points as you can whilst the game throws random tasks at you every few years.
 Alternatively, you can opt to play the entire region within the Sandbox Mode – as you’d expect, in this you can go crazy and set all the pre-game options yourself to fully customise your play and basically do whatever you want with unlimited money and all the research items unlocked.

 Please see my original review for Railway Empire – nothing has changed as far as I can tell.
 The snow doesn’t affect performance and the game still looks stunning – even in full 4k on the PS4 Pro.
 One thing I’m still campaigning for is the addition of a photo mode within the game.
 The PC version seems to have one added but the console version never got one!
 Hopefully the developers can put it on their roadmap for future consideration?